Cinematic style of Christopher Nolan: Theatrical exhibition

 During the COVID-19 pandemic, Nolan emerged as "a fierce advocate" for movie theaters and film industry workers.
 He wrote about the social and cultural importance of movie theaters in an article published by The Washington Post on 21 March 2020.
-He described cinemas as "the most affordable and democratic of our community gathering places" and urged Congress to include struggling theater chains and their employees in the federal bailout.
+He described cinemas as "the most affordable and democratic of our community gathering places" and urged the United States Congress to include struggling theater chains and their employees in the federal bailout.
 "I hope that people are seeing our exhibition community for what it really is: a vital part of social life, providing jobs for many and entertainment for all.
 These are places of joyful mingling where workers serve up stories and treats to the crowds that come to enjoy an evening out with friends and family.
 As a filmmaker, my work can never be complete without those workers and the audiences they welcome."
 On 30 September 2020, he signed a letter to Washington lawmakers calling on the federal government to provide support for the industry.
 On 18 January 2021, he signed his name to a petition calling for the UK Chancellor, Rishi Sunak, to provide funding for struggling movie theaters.
 Owen Gleiberman of Variety deemed Nolan "the film industry's most dynamic public advocate for the movie-theater experience."